STNeto1/ws-hub/readme.md

 - Secret on headers to Connect (Optional)
 - Deploy to fly

+---

+### Details

+- Data is stored into a .sqlite3 local file
+   - You can delete the file and it will be recreated when the app runs
+- It's possible to add authentication for both user accessing it and the ws endpoint

+---

--- How to run build?
+- How to run build?
   - `go run -o app ./main.go`

--- How to run styles?
+- How to run styles?
   - `bunx tailwindcss -i pkg/views/input.css -o public/output.css --watch`